Topics, Top lists

 Composer(s): Michael Salvatori; C. Paul Johnson; Martin O’Donnell; Paul McCartney

-The Last Array" is a stark contrast after the massacre featured in DOOM Well, in Bungie's sci-fi loot shooter from 2014, we also shoot up heaps of enemies, just with a lot less blood and guts.
-On the other hand, the music suggests a certain grandeur, as if all of this had a purpose.
+A stark contrast that The Last Array sets after the butcher's orgy DOOM.
+Well, in Bungie's sci-fi loot shooter from 2014, we also shoot up heaps of enemies, but with significantly less blood and guts.
+Instead, the music suggests a certain sublimity, as if it all had its place.

 In contrast to Halo the focus is not on the gravitas of our deeds, but rather their legitimacy.
 Especially the break, which repeatedly interrupts our triumphant march and is reminiscent of the more scenic pieces of a Call of Duty-score, is what I enjoy here the most.
 Star Trek meets Starship Troopers, drama meets dropkick.